 If you're reading this blog, kudos to you for running through the colder months.
 We can't do the running for you, but we can give you the motivation to get out the door and we can prepare you with the best layering solutions so that you can tackle any distance, whatever the weather.

-As the temperature drops and the nights get darker, get your running layers ready and continue to work towards your goals and keep up your fitness.
+Get your running layers ready and continue to work towards your goals and keep up your fitness.

 Why should you dress in layers when outdoors in cold weather?